MrEconomical/advent-of-code-2023/README.md

 # Advent of Code 2023

-C++ solutions for the problems in Advent of Code 2023.
+Solutions for the problems in Advent of Code 2023.